HoluwaDebbie/LITA_Class_Documentation/README.md

 - Standardized column names for consistency and readability.
 - Converted data types (e.g., date and time formats) to ensure proper analysis.
 - Filtered out any irrelevant data that did not contribute to the analysis.

+  ### Exploratory Data Analysis

+During the EDA, the data was explored to address the following key questions:

+- Which pizza size is the most preferred by customers?
+- Which pizza category (e.g., Classic, Chicken, Supreme) is the most popular?
+- What day of the week sees the highest sales volume?
+- What month records the most sales?
+- At what time of day are the majority of pizza orders placed?
+- Which specific pizza name is the most frequently ordered by customers?